 If you have any questions about this report or concerning your water utility, please contact Roger Moren, General Manager, at 501-602-5393.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the third Monday of each month at 5:00 PM at Sardis Water Association Office located at 23820 North Sardis Road, Mabelvale.
+If you want to learn more, please attend our annual meeting.
+Contact Roger Moren at the above number for the date and time.